signalfx/integrations/collectd-df/README.md

 The primary use of this plugin is to track the available space on the systems filesystems.
 This can be used to set alerts and thresholds to avoid a filesystem from being filled to capacity.

-The [SignalFx collectd plugin](https://github.com/signalfx/integrations/tree/master/signalfx-metadata) computes aggregated utilization metrics based on the output of this plugin you can learn more by looking at the [metrics for the plugin](https://github.com/signalfx/integrations/tree/master/signalfx-metadata/docs/disk.utilization.md).
+The <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/signalfx-metadata">SignalFx collectd plugin</a> computes aggregated utilization metrics based on the output of this plugin you can learn more by looking at the <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/signalfx-metadata/docs/disk.utilization.md">metrics for the plugin</a>.

 ### METRICS